nmathew98/serve/README.md

 ## About

-A lightweight starting point for API applications
+A lightweight starting point for API applications.
+It uses SWC under the hood for super fast build times and test times.

 ## Background information